ayoo2452/DH110/Assignment 6/README.md

 ## 🔹  Impression test
-> Could not find a user willing to be recorded.
+> Could not find a new user willing to be recorded.
 All quotations are paraphrased in detail based on the notes I took during testing.

 ## 🔹  Design System + Summary
 ### Typography